We’re Hiring: Studio Art Coordinator

-- Order and maintain art supplies; maintain scheduling and payment of models.
+- Order and maintain art supplies; assist in the organization of studios.

-- Work with the Studio Art Director, Ceramics Studio Manager and Operations Manager in assessing studio facilities, equipment needs and setup needs for classes/workshops.
+- Work with the Studio Art Director, Ceramics Studio Manager and Operation Manager in assessing studio’s facility, equipment needs and setup needs for classes/workshops.

 - Maintain public studio calendar listings for scheduled classes, tours, rentals, etc.